9 Safety Hazards to Watch Out for Around the House

 6. Poisoning

-Over two million poisoning incidents were reported to poison control centers nationwide in 2014.
+Over two million poisoning incidents were reported to poison control centres nationwide in 2014.
 Several household items present poisoning hazards, including cleaning and home maintenance supplies.
 However, a little diligence and the right know-how can decrease the chance of anyone in your family becoming a victim.

 Ways to minimize risks:

 - Store Medications Properly: Both over-the-counter and prescription medications must be kept away from children and teens.
 Dispose of all unused medications and never leave them out on a counter.
-Solutions like the locking EVERTOP Medicine Cabinet are a convenient way to keep medications handy without making them vulnerable to an accidental discovery.
+Solutions like the locking EVERTOP Medicine Cabinet are a convenient way to keep medications handy without making them vulnerable to accidental discovery.

 - Keep Paint Out of Reach: Even paint that isn’t lead-based needs to be properly stored and kept out of reach of children.
 Never put paint in a container other than the one it came in.
 Otherwise, your child may mistake it for a drink or other item.